tlswg/tls13-spec/draft-ietf-tls-tls13.md

   determine the cryptographic parameters. [{{encrypted-extensions}}]

 CertificateRequest.
-: if certificate-based client authentication is requested, the desired parameters for that certificate.
-This message is omitted if client authentication is not requested. [{{certificate-request}}]
+: if certificate-based client authentication is desired, the desired parameters for that certificate.
+This message is omitted if client authentication is not desired. [{{certificate-request}}]

 Finally, the client and server exchange Authentication messages.
 TLS uses the same set of messages every time that authentication is needed.